notbaopham/notbaopham/README.md

 ###

-<p align="left">✨ Have been hammering keyboards and coding since 2006 - currently working on a personal game dev project - Echoes of SERA.</p>
+<p align="left">✨ Coding since 2006 — what started as curiosity turned into a lifelong craft.
+Currently developing a personal game project, <strong>Echoes of SERA</strong> — a passion-fueled blend of combat systems, hand-drawn animation, and original music.
+I design, code, draw, compose, and occasionally touch grass.</p>

 ###